sumnerib/ISAT465_SP/README.md

 provide the Temporal Key (TK).
 This can be found with a tool like aircrack-ng, or, if you know the password, you can decrypt the packets in Wireshark and it will show you the TK.

+## Disclaimer ##
+This is intended for educational purposes only.
+The routines used for generating the ppk and decrypting are from the aircrack-ng repository.
+See "https://github.com/aircrack-ng/aircrack-ng".
+The file crypto.h was copied from this repo and is not our intellectual property.